 - A. According to the Articles of Incorporation of the Company, a ratio of distributable profit of the current year, after covering accumulated losses, shall be distributed as employees' compensation and directors' remuneration.
-The ratio shall not be lower than 2% for employees' compensation and shall not be higher than 2% for directors' remuneration. - B. For the years ended December 31, 2021 and 2020, the employees' compensation was accrued at \$30,227 and \$35,288, respectively, while the directors' remuneration was accrued at \$6,730 and \$7,922, respectively.
+The ratio shall not be lower than 2% for employees' compensation and shall not be higher than 2% for directors' remuneration. - B. For the years ended December 31, 2022 and 2021, the employees' compensation was accrued at \$43,793 and \$30,227, respectively, while the directors' remuneration was accrued at \$5,660 and \$6,730, respectively.
 The aforementioned amounts were recognised in salary expenses.
 The expenses recognised for each year was accrued based on the earnings of current year and the percentage specified in the Articles of Incorporation of the Company.
-On February 25, 2022, the Board of Directors resolved to distribute employees' compensation and directors' remuneration of \$30,227 and \$6,730, respectively, and the employees' compensation will be distributed in the form of cash.

-The actual amount approved at the Board of Directors' meeting for employees' compensation and directors' remuneration for 2020 totalled to \$43,210, which is the same as the amount estimated in the 2020 financial statements.
-The employees' compensation was distributed in the form of cash for 2020.
+The actual amount approved at the Board of Directors' meeting for employees' compensation and directors' remuneration for 2021 was \$36,957, which was the same as the amount estimated in the 2021 financial statements.
+The employees' compensation was distributed in the form of cash for 2021.
+On February 24, 2023, the employees' compensation and directors' remuneration resolved by the Board of Directors were \$43,793 and \$5,660, respectively, and the employees' compensation will be distributed in the form of cash.
 Information about the appropriation of employees' compensation and directors' remuneration by the Company as resolved by the Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.